HPEDevCom/redfishdocs/docs/redfishClients/ilorest-userguide/usage.md

 Use the following instructions to start an interactive session on the different operating systems:

 - Microsoft Windows: Go to `C:\Program Files\Hewlett Packard Enterprise\RESTful Interface Tool` and double-click `ilorest.exe`.
 You must be an administrator to run `ilorest.exe`.
-- Linux and Ubuntu: Enter the following command as administrator: `/usr/sbin/ilorest` <!-- Really need to be "administrator" ? -->
+- Linux and Ubuntu: Enter the following command : `/usr/sbin/ilorest`
 - MAC: Enter the following command as administrator: `/Applications/ilorest`
 - VMware ESXi 7.0: Enter the following command as administrator: `/opt/tools/ilorest`
 - VMware ESXi 8.0: Enter the following command as administrator: `/opt/ilorest/bin/ilorest.sh`

 :::info NOTE
-In ESXi 7.0/8.0, ilorest is also integrated with the `esxcli` utility
+In ESXi 7.0/8.0, HPE iLOrest is integrated with the `esxcli` utility

 Here are some Examples: